Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 However on other occasions you may want to see everything that's there, to do fancy stuff with object-oriented dynamic design.
 Then you can let the loops show you the works.
 All this is beyond the scope of this tut.

-You will probably not need these loop types in p5.js.
+You may not need these loop types in p5.js.
 (These are not the loops you're looking for ...)

 [A readable blog on forEach](https://thejsguy.com/2016/07/30/javascript-for-loop-vs-array-foreach.html) (He's grabbed a great URL there, "thejsguy.com").